deep-proj/shipment-routing/README.md

 - Move solver functionality out of `main.py` and into a separate file
 - Clean up code to meet Python conventions
 - Add testing to have more confidence that the code is behaving correctly.
-- Add flexibility for handling different types of files
+- Add flexibility for handling additional types of files
 - Resolve issue of what to do if there are more drivers than addresses